najar1412/dev-dash/README.rst

 Dash
 ============

-Is an object driven intranet for collaborative projects.
+Is an pro morale, modular framework for collaborative projects.

 **...:** ...

-Features
+Core Features
 ------------

 ...